 James Brown served as an officer in the Australian Army prior to joining the Lowy Institute.
 He commanded a cavalry troop in Southern Iraq, served on the Australian task force headquarters in Baghdad, and was attached to Special Forces in Afghanistan.
 He was awarded a commendation for work in the Solomon Islands and as an operational planner at the Australian Defence Force Headquarters Joint Operations Command.
 James also instructed at the Army’s Combat Arms Training Centre.

 James is the Military Fellow at the Lowy Institute and his research focuses on military issues and defence policy.
-He previously coordinated the Lowy Institute MacArthur Foundation Asia Security Project, which explored security cooperation in Asia.
-James also coordinates a project investigating the use of private military security companies in disaster and conflict zones.
+Previously he coordinated the Lowy Institute MacArthur Foundation Asia Security Project (exploring security cooperation in Asia) and was the lead researcher on a multi-year project investigating the evolution of private security companies.

 James studied economics at the University of Sydney and completed graduate studies in strategy at the University of New South Wales.
-He is a visiting research fellow at the Australian Army's Land Warfare Studies Centre.
+He is the author of Anzac's Long Shadow: the cost of our national obsession, published by Black Inc in February 2014.